Deckloins/Deckloins/README.md

-- 👋 Hi, I’m @Deckloins
+- Hi, I’m @Deckloins
-- 👀 I’m interested in ...
-Pen testing
+- I’m interested in Pentesting
-- 🌱 I’m currently learning ...
-Rust, offensive security,
+- I’m currently learning Rust, offsec

-- 📫 How to reach me ...
-Github, mail,
+How to reach me: Github, mail, discord

 <!---
 Deckloins/Deckloins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.